Krakkerz/KrakHeadz/README.md

 ## Name of the project (replace with the name)

 ## Project Description
-If you take the "easy one" or "A 'Krak' insprired project" you can leave this out
+"A 'Krak' insprired project"
+ - description TBD

 ## Group Contract